custom-computing-ic/dfe-snippets/README.md

 ## Creating new projects

-Use `create.py -h` for a list of available options.
+Use `create.py -h` for a list of available options.

 To create and run a __new dfe-snippet__ from the snippets directory run:
 ```